Socrat35/LAMID_PREVENT-AD/LAMID_QPN.md

 ```

 ### Extraction
-For each visits of each candidates this will create a directory `/<CandID>/<VisitLable>` and download all this files and their qc info into it.
+For each visits of each candidates this will create a directory `/<CandID>/<VisitLabel>` and download all this files and their QC info into it.

 It wont download files that already exists.
 This validation is based on filename solely and not on it content... yet